paulbatum/pull-request-reviewer/README.md

 ## What does it do?

 It checks to see how many files were modified in the PR, and leaves a comment if it hits a configured threshold.
+You should be able to easily modify this to do whatever custom behavior you have in mind.

 ## Setup